Krevik/JKBGKW-website-server/README.md

 # React application with Express server

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Then an Express server was added in the `server` directory.
-The server is proxied via the `proxy` key in `package.json`.

 ## Using this project